alexhernandezgarcia/gflownet/README.md

 ``Actions`` in the Scrabble environment are single-element tuples containing the index of the letter to be added to the sequence.
 For instance, the end of the sequence (EOS) action is denoted by (-1,).
 The tuple format allows us to represent more than single action, because certain enviroments could have multiple actions.

 In the library, we make it easy adding new enviroments for your own task.
 In the documentation, we show how to do this seamlessly.
+You can also watch a live coding tutorial on how to add your custom enviroment [here](https://www.youtube.com/watch?v=tMVJnzFqa6w&t=5h22m35s)

 ### Proxy